PhalenH/note-taker/README.md

 ## Installation:
-- Download or clone the repo from GitHub
+- Download or clone the repo from GitHub and open application once on local machine

+    or
+- Open the app from the link provided in README

 ## Usage:
 Once the note taker application is open a user can: